IBM-Cloud/docs/services/IoT/custom_cards/custom-cards.md

   - The server must support Cross-Origin Resource Sharing (CORS) connections.
 **Tip:** For test and proof of concept work, you can use the built-in sample node.js server, which is configured to meet these requirements.
 3. Create your own repository.
-Fork and clone the example custom card repository https://github.ibm.com/Watson-IoT/custom-cards
+Fork and clone the example custom card repository at: https://github.com/ibm-watson-iot/custom-cards
 4. Create your own module and card framework.
 Custom cards are organized in modules.
 Set up a new HelloWorld card module.
 5. Reference the new card.